makeorg/front-accessible/docs/installation.md

 To launch flow type checking `yarn flow`

 ## Documentation
-*  `yarn documentation:check` is used to check if documentation is up to date
+*  `yarn documentation` is used to check if documentation is up to date
 *   To update documentation use `yarn documentation --fix`

 ## Translation